creslinux/freqcache/README.md

 # Security
 Security in computing is improved by depth.
-This refers to layers of technologies adding protection, so if 1 were vulnerable another mitigates the harm.
+This refers to layers of technologies adding protection, so if 1 were vulnerable and exploited another mitigates the harm.

 FreqCache tightly controls both Egress (outbound) and Ingress (inbound) data flows.